gauravn17/cse-15l-lab-reports/lab4.md

 # Step 6: Commit and push the resulting change to your Github account

-For this final step, I typed git add L then pressed <tab> to autocomplete to git add ListExamples, then typed .java at the end and pressed <enter>.
-This git action tracks the file so that when git commit is called, it knows which one(s) to include.
-I then typed git commit -m "changes" and pressed <enter>.
-This git action records the repository changes.
-Finally, I typed git push and <enter>, my username keeanalbao and <enter>, and my GitHub password and <enter>.
+For this step, I used git add ListExamples.java to track the file so that when git commit is called, it knows which one(s) to include.
+I then typed git commit -m "changes" to record the repository changes.
+Finally, I typed git push and <enter>, my username gauravn17 , and my GitHub password and <enter>.
 This does the action of updating the commit changes and sending it to the remote repository.